 Op Amp comparator

-What is an op amp comparator ?
+What is a comparator ?

 Opamp in open loop configuration